vekjja/ESPWiFi/.github/README.md

 # ESPWiFi

-**ESPWiFi** is a lightweight library for easily connecting ESP8266 and ESP32 boards to WiFi networks.
-It supports both Station (STA) and Access Point (AP) modes, includes configuration storage via LittleFS, and is designed for use with the Arduino and PlatformIO frameworks.
+**ESPWiFi** is a modern, extensible library and dashboard for easily connecting ESP8266 and ESP32 boards to WiFi networks, managing device settings, and controlling hardware modules via a web interface.
+It supports both Station (STA) and Access Point (AP) modes, JSON-based configuration with LittleFS, a built-in web server, and a drag-and-drop dashboard for live device management.

 ---

 ## ✨ Features

-- 📶 Easy connection to WiFi networks
+- 📶 Easy WiFi connection (STA/AP modes)
 - 📡 Auto or manual AP mode fallback
 - 💾 JSON-based configuration stored on LittleFS
+- 🖥️ Web dashboard for live device/module management
+- 📡 mDNS support for easy device discovery
-- 🔌 Works on both ESP8266 and ESP32
+- 🔌 GPIO, PWM, and remote pin control
-- 🔧 Web server interface for settings
+- 🔧 Web server API for settings, logs, and file management
-- 🔁 Utility functions for scheduled tasks
+- 🔁 WebSocket endpoints for live data (RSSI, camera, custom)
+- 📷 Camera and spectral analyzer support (ESP32)
+- 🧩 Modular: add pins, WebSockets, and more via dashboard
+- 🛠️ PlatformIO and Arduino IDE compatible

 ---

 ## 🛠 Installation

 ### PlatformIO
 Add to `platformio.ini`:
 ```ini
 lib_deps =
   https://github.com/vekjja/ESPWiFi.git
 ```

 ### Arduino IDE
 1. Download or clone this repo
 2. Move the folder into your Arduino `libraries/` directory